tbrunsch/Marple/README.md

 ![Quick Help](images/quick_help.png)

 Hence, the shortcut for the Quick Help is the only one you have to know initially.

-# ObjectInfo

-The expression evaluation library Zenodot operates on a utility class called `ObjectInfo` instead of `Object` in order to track generic type parameters to some extent.
-Essentially, an `ObjectInfo` does not only contain the object itself, but also its declared type and an optional setter, i.e., `ObjectInfo` = object + declared type + optional setter.
-Since Marple is based on Zenodot, is also uses this class.
-This technicality is transparent to the user.
-However, you must be aware of this when configuring Marple.
-If you do not care about the declared type at all, then you can work with pure `Object` instances and perform one of the following transformations when interacting with the Marple API:

-  * `ObjectInfo.getObject()` returns the `Object` wrapped by an `ObjectInfo`.
-  * `InfoProvider.createObjectInfo(Object)` wraps an `Object` instance in an `ObjectInfo`, taking its runtime type as declared type.

 # Setup and Configuration